Entanglement dynamics for atoms near a reflecting boundary: Enhancement and suppression by environment-induced interactions: Abstract

 \section{Abstract}

-We investigate how environment-induced interactions influence the entanglement dynamics of two static atoms placed near a perfectly reflecting boundary.
-In this setting, the environment-induced interactions include both atom--boundary contributions (position-dependent Lamb shifts) and the induced atom--atom interaction mediated by the field.
-We show that, regardless of the initial two-atom state, the entanglement dynamics differs qualitatively and quantitatively from predictions that neglect these energy-shift effects.
+We investigate how environment-induced interactions influence the entanglement dynamics of two atoms held at fixed positions near a perfectly reflecting boundary.
+Within the framework of open quantum systems, we explicitly incorporate the environment-induced energy shifts, including both atom-boundary contributions and an environment-induced atom-atom interaction, which are often neglected in previous studies.
+We show that, for any initial two-atom state, these energy-shift effects qualitatively and quantitatively modify the entanglement dynamics relative to treatments that omit them.
 Depending on the geometry and parameter regime, the environment-induced interactions can either enhance entanglement generation---yielding a larger maximum concurrence and a longer entanglement lifetime---or suppress it, reducing both the peak concurrence and the survival time.
-This behavior contrasts sharply with the free-space case, where the environment-induced atom--atom interaction affects entanglement generation only for a restricted class of initial states and does so in an exclusively assisting manner.
+This behavior contrasts sharply with the free-space case, where the environment-induced atom-atom interaction affects entanglement generation only for a restricted class of initial states and does so in an exclusively assisting manner.